Every person and every interaction matters.

 - How well the proposal aligns with inclusive, active, and engaged teaching and learning.

 - Anticipated impact on achieving demonstrated improved outcomes for student learning.

-- Opportunity for learning from the completed project, for the applicant or for other UNL instructors.
+- Opportunity for learning from the completed project, for the applicant, or for other University of Nebraska-Lincoln instructors.